MicrosoftDocs/fabric-docs/docs/real-time-intelligence/database-lineage-overview.md

 ## What scenarios can you use lineage for?

-This section explore various scenarios where you can use lineage in KQL database:
+This section explores various scenarios where you can use lineage in KQL database:

 ### Proactively manage dependencies